Siberian Huskies can be so small and cute as puppies, but how big does a Siberian Husky get?

 However this is the AKC standard, and of course, dogs sometimes exceed this.
 Some people report Huskies growing to 100 pounds (45kg) although this would be an extreme and could suggest an overweight and under-exercised dog!
 If you are not sure about your husky normal weight, check the weight chart for Siberian Husky

 Huskies can expect to live for 12 to 15 years, but they have reached adult height more or less by the end of their first year.
 From then on, they increase mass as muscle builds up around their frame.
 That means the little cute puppy you see at the breeder is going to grow really fast in the coming months.
-Obedience training is a must to control your dog, and with Cesar’s Way training courses there is no excuse to give it a go.

-Also consider the size as it relates to grooming.
+Also, consider the size as it relates to grooming.
 Being a larger dog with a double coat, Huskies will shed a LOT of fur each year and leave it EVERYWHERE around your house and garden!
 Keep this in mind if considering a Husky puppy for your household and you like your place to be spotless.
 If you want to know, how to deal with a coat shedding of your husky, here you can find some tips – How to deal with Coat Shedding of Siberian Husky

 They share many of the traits that full-sized Siberian Huskies exhibit: shedding, an abundance of energy, and a life span of around 14 years.
 Expect prices from breeders to be at a premium because of the rarity – think $1000+ for a puppy.
 The smaller size is likely to increase in popularity over time but it will take a number of years of experienced breeding to develop a population of healthy Klee Kais.